How to make greeting cards in Photoshop | the ultimate guide, free smart templates included

 The bleed ensures that when the card is trimmed, you don’t get thin white lines around the outer edge.

 Tip: Keep crop marks on a separate layer so you can hide or show them depending on where you’re printing.
+I also lock this layer, so it can’t be accidentally moved.

 Using Smart Objects for Each Panel